 Persons with Disabilities

-The Pastoral Network with Persons with Disabilities (PNPD) coordinates the various ministries of the Archdiocese of Chicago that provide for the participation of persons with disabilities in all aspects of parish life.
-Quarterly meetings bring together representatives of the PNPD:
+This Office brings together the various ministries of the Archdiocese of Chicago that provide for the participation of individuals with disabilities and their families in all aspects of parish life:

 - Commission on Mental Illness